 This program is designed to provide the training and the clinical experience required to prepare the students for the International Association of Healthcare Central Service Materiel Management (IAHCSMM) Certified Registered Central Service Technician (CRCST).
 It can also be one's first step towards a career in the healthcare field.
 Students gain knowledge of national and international standards for decontamination and sterilization.
 Students study the principles of microbiology with emphasis on decontamination, disinfection and sterilization, with an overview of medical terminology, fundamentals of human anatomy, proper care and handling of surgical instrumentation, basic surgical instrument identification, inventory control, distribution, purchasing, and healthcare trends.
 Included in the program are intensive clinical experiences in local area hospitals.
-Students must complete and pass a nationwide criminal background check prior to admission into the program at https://CastleBranch.com (use package code Rr64).
-Students must meet immunization and program specified health requirements, and proof of health insurance is required for participation in the program.
+Students must complete and pass a nationwide criminal background check prior to admission into the program at https:// CastleBranch.com (use package code Rr64).
+Students must meet immunization and $program\ specified\ health\ requirements, and\ proof\ of\ health\ insurance\ is\ required\ for\ any proof\ of\ health\ insurance\ is\ required\ for\ any\ proof\ of\ health\ insurance\ is\ required\ for\ proof\ of\ health\ insurance\ is\ proof\ p$ participation in the program.

-JUMINER

-7/5-8/31 8:30AM-2:30PM MTWTh B114
+1/2-3/22 8:30AM-2:30PM MTWTh

-KNOX

-FALL

-9/17-12/7 ARR DAILY B114

-KNOX
+J203 KNOX

-I-BEST PROGRAM Students may be tested for elibility and additional class hours may be required.
+I-BEST program.
+Students may be tested for eligibility and additional class hours may be required.
 Talk to a counselor for more information.